neos-modding-group/neos-modding-group.github.io/mod-guidelines.md

 ### Do Not Remove Versions

 You **must** not remove old versions of your mod from the manifest.
-Instead, use the `deprecated` [flag], which will hide it from the mod list and autoupaters.
+Instead, use the `deprecated` [flag], which will hide it from the mod list and autoupdaters.
 The manifest is designed to store a history of mods: not just current versions.
 This allows us to flag deprecated mods with additional metadata, for example marking them as having security vulnerabilities.

 ### Indicate Platform Incompatibilities